sadafAsh/InterfaceSegregation/README.md

        In these project,suppose customer can order a "Burger", "Fries" or a "Combo" of both in burger place.Since  customer cannot order burger ,fries,or combo from a single interface.To implement a burger-only order,we are forced to throw an exception in the other method.
-Similarly,for a fries-only order,we need to throw an exception in other two.Similarly, for combo.So for all three class(Burger,Fries,Combo) make three seperate interfaces which can be esy to use.
+Similarly,for a fries-only order,we need to throw an exception in other two.Similarly, for combo.So for all three class(Burger,Fries,Combo) make three separate interfaces which can be esy to use.

 The Problems Of Interface Segregation Principle:
        Client developers are confused by methods which don't need.Maintenance becomes harder because of side effects,